hashgraph/hedera-mirror-node/docs/design/hcs.md

 - Perform `topicMessageRepository.findByFilter(filter)`
 - Create and subscribe a `TopicSubscriber` to the results from the repository
 - Map `TopicMessage` to `ConsensusTopicResponse`
-- There can be multiple subscribers on the same topic for the same GRPC server and we should consider optimizations around that

 ### Topic Listener